Mitalie/hive-minishell/parsing-notes.md

     * Filename generation (produces new plain fragments)
     * Fragment merging
 4. Execution according to syntax tree (including redirections)

-### (temp) problems

-* Heredoc delimiter is not expanded, but quotes are removed and the delimiter is flagged either quoted or unquoted.
-  We could defend not having quoted mode and take the delimiter entirely unexpanded, but it still needs either parameterizing the HEREDOC token rather than emitting operator + word, or reconstructing the original input in case the delimiter got parsed into multiple tokens.
-* Fields resulting from variable expansion can be merged into filename wildcards.
-  Therefore we can't assume all filename tokens are fully formed from tokenizer.
-  Filename fragments also need a merge flag to support `$var*`, and a merge-flagged variable token after a filename token needs to be expanded before filename generation to support `*$var`.
-  Merged fragments might also include literal `*` that should NOT be interpreted as special characters for the wildcard pattern.
-  * We could flag unfinished word fragments instead of appending fragments.
-    Then we'd need to buffer text while merging as it could end up merging into a wildcard, but this might not be a big hurdle.
-  * Filename generator needs to know each special character's quote status.
-    Maybe the generator can take in a sequence of tokens instead of a pattern as string, and special characters would have individual tokens like operators instepipelinead of text tokens flagged for filename generation.

 ## Tokens